tramitit/guides/en/spain/immigration_application.md

 categories:
 - Spain
 date: '2024-06-07'
-description: Learn how to secure a digital nomad visa in Spain with detailed steps and required documents.
-Ideal for remote workers seeking legal work status in Spain.
+description: Step-by-step guide for digital nomads to apply for a Spain visa, including required documents, eligibility, and the application process.
 draft: false
-meta_title: 'Guide to Digital Nomad Visa in Spain: Requirements & Process'
+meta_title: Complete Guide to Securing a Digital Nomad Visa in Spain
-title: 'Guide to Digital Nomad Visa in Spain: Requirements & Process'
+title: Complete Guide to Securing a Digital Nomad Visa in Spain
 translationKey: spain-immigration_application
 ---

 ## Description
 ### What is it?